 His research wasn’t very scientific, but all credit – he was trying to find out the constituents in female ejaculation.
-Or, as he put it, “the current experiment focused on the nature, composition and source of female urethral expulsions during sexual arousal.”
+Or, as he put it, “the experiment focused on the nature, composition and source of female urethral expulsions during sexual arousal.”

-And – here’s the thing – there wasn’t much urea or creatinine in the expelled fluid – those two things are what make up much of the chemicals in ordinary pee.
+And – here’s the thing – there wasn’t much urea or creatinine in the expelled fluid.
+Those two things are what make up much of the chemicals in ordinary pee.

 Schubach confirmed that the milky white mucus-like fluid comes down the urethra from the paraurethral glands and ducts during sexual excitement.
 So could it be that this fluid is mixing with fluid coming from the bladder?